murphysean/share/README.md

 Share has a built in web-page that allows someone to use an html form to upload files.
 Just navigate to `http(s)://yourip:port/upload.html`, select a file, and upload it.

-Share also allows POST and PUT verbs.
+Share also allows POST, PUT and DELETE verbs.
 So for the curl guys out there:

 1. Form upload files (POST)